 When Europeans first arrived in the Americas it was very clear who was an Indian (a term which very quickly homogenised a vast population of highly differentiated people) and who was a European but this clarity didn’t last very long at all.
 Conquistadores successfully argued for their children born of Indian women to be considered Spaniards and, as van Deusen (2015) shows in ample detail, there was considerable legal debate in 16th century Castille itself as to who was or wasn’t an Indian.
 In the latter context, the key issue was whether one could be enslaved, particularly after the Ley de Burgos (1542) abolished slavery for Indians.
 Here, as elsewhere, the distinction was not simply an ethnic or racial one but, rather, what rights and obligations accrued to that status.

 In the colonies, many Indians escaped the status of being Indian by moving to cities or simply elsewhere in Spanish America and presenting themselves as mixed race mestizos or converting wealth and marriage to change their status (McCaa 1984).
 Mestizos, as part of the Republic of Spaniards were not obliged to attend corvée labour in the mines, nor were they liable to tribute to the Crown (Stern 1993).
 The Crown, in fact, was financially dependent on Indian tribute to administer the colonies.
-Advantages could, however, go the other way: many leaders who collected tribute from Indians lived sophisticated urban lives and married into criollo society.
+Advantages could, however, go the other way: some leaders of indigenous communities, curacas, who collected tribute from Indians lived sophisticated urban lives and married into criollo society.
 Wealthy and phenotypically European, they were not liable to the same taxes as others because they were legally Indian.

 During the Colonial Period, Indians were not simply subjects of the Crown on whom much of the colonial project was resting but relations with Indians was at the heart of how the colonial state was conceptually as well as practically configured.
 The very nature of these Indian subjects and the Crown’s duty towards them was such a compelling issue that the Emperor Charles V suspended trade with the American Colonies until he had resolved the issue of the nature of the Indian subject which culminated in the famous debate in Valladolid in 1550-51 between the clerical jurists Las Casas and Sepúlveda.
 As van Deusen points out the nature of the Indian soul, and particularly the morality of Indian slavery, was debated at a “key moment, when an awareness of a Castilian imperial ‘self’ began to emerge” (2015:102).
 The nature of the Indian was more than simply a philosophical problem, it lay at the very heart of the imperial state.